nasrin-taghizadeh/Cross-Language-Learning/relation extraction/README.md

-First 1000 samples from test part of SemEval-2010 task 8 dataset is translated into Farsi and French.
+The First 1000 samples from the test part of the SemEval-2010 task 8 dataset is translated into Farsi and French.